Graceland Cemetery (Washington, D.C.): Closure

 New legislation to bar further interments at Graceland Cemetery was introduced into the 53rd United States Congress.
 The House bill was H.R.6915, and the Senate bill (once more sponsored by Senator Gallinger) was S.2245.
 Once again, the legislation was strongly supported by the city commissioners.
 The House Committee on the District of Columbia favorably reported the bill on July 5, and the Senate Committee on the District of Columbia followed suit on July 6.
 The full Senate passed the bill on July 23, and the House on August 3, 1894.

 Section 1 of the Act revoked the charter of the Graceland Cemetery Association.
 However, the board of directors was permitted to continue in order that it might carry out the provisions of the law.
 (It was also permitted to fill vacancies on the board by unanimous vote.)
 Section 1 also barred any further interments at the burial ground as of the date of enactment.
 A fine of $100 to $500 was imposed for violations of the law.

 Section 2 of the Act required the Graceland Cemetery Association to remove all the bodies from the burial ground and reinter them at some other suitable cemetery or cemeteries in the District of Columbia.
 The board was authorized to subdivide and sell the land for any purpose.
 Proceeds from the sale were to be used to pay the debts of the cemetery association.
 Afterward, five percent of the proceeds went to the board of directors as compensation for their services.
-The remaining funds were then to be distributed among the lotholders on a pro rate basis.
+The remaining funds were then to be distributed among the lot holders on a pro-rate basis.
 Once disbursement was made, the board was ordered to dissolve.